-Under overcast conditions the Sigma 150-500mm OS produced somewhat flat looking images that lacked in colour rendition as well as contrast.
+Under overcast conditions, the Sigma 150-500mm OS produced somewhat flat-looking images that lacked in color rendition as well as contrast.
 I typically shoot in ‘RAW plus jpeg fine’ and I found that some of the jpegs shot with the Sigma had a muddy appearance.
 It took a fair amount of work in post to get the Sigma RAW images to where I wanted them.

 I ran the RAW files through my typical DxOMark OpticsPro settings, then through CS6 and Nik.
 Overall, I found that I had to add quite a few more adjustments to the Sigma files than with the Tamron produced files.
 Typically this included more Gamma adjustment, vibrance, and contrast as well as a host of other ‘tweaks’ that were image specific.
 The Sigma files also needed more sharpening, especially when shot at the longer end of the focal range.
 I found that I had to spend quite a bit more time working with the Sigma files than with the Tamron-produced ones…easily double.

 Even after post-processing, I liked the Tamron produced files better than those from the Sigma 150-500mm OS.
 They just seemed sharper, had richer colors, and just ‘popped’ more.
 That’s not to say that you can’t get some decent images using the Sigma.
 You certainly can.
 It just takes more time in post to get them to where they need to be.